-The GPA is the total completed grade points divided by the total attempted credit amount.
-In general, most noncredit courses are not graded, however, the North Orange Continuing Education has two areas where students are awarded an evaluative symbol at the conclusion of the course; High School Diploma courses and courses in the category of Career Development and College Preparation (CDCP).
+The Grade Point Average (GPA) is the total completed grade points divided by the total attempted credit amount.
+In general, most noncredit courses are not graded, however, North Orange Continuing Education has two areas where students are awarded an evaluative symbol at the conclusion of the course; High School Diploma courses and courses in the category of Career Development and College Preparation (CDCP).